ojplg/legup/README.md

 Features to work on

+* Bug when editing lists of bills in report cards
-* Work on Bill Votes PDF that use "A" code
+* Work on Bill Votes PDF that use "A" code (House bill 4324)
 * Automatically go from bill search to vote load
 * Figure out how to determine introducers
 * Allow configuration for score options